-The ITU-R P.528 recommendation Annex 2 describes separate stages of the calculation.
+Recommendation ITU-R P.528 Annex 2 describes separate stages of the calculation.
 A step-by-step description of the overall interpolation method is given in § 8 of that Annex.
 Section 2 gives the calculation for field strength from the transmission loss value(s) taken from the curves in Annex 3.
 Sections 3 to 8 of this Annex describe how to interpolate for distance, h1, h2, frequency and percentage time.

 Input parameters

 Input parameters are the heights of the antennas above mean sea level, and the frequency which is obtained from SEAMCAT internal calculation.
-You need to set the time percentage on the model GUI.
+The user needs to set the time percentage on the model GUI.